-The following tale about how the English National Opera logo came to be is excerpted from Graphic Journey, Mike Dempsey’s blog on graphics and living.
+The following tale about how the English National Opera logo came about is excerpted from Graphic Journey, Mike Dempsey’s blog on graphics and living.

 Our work for London Chamber Orchestra (LCO) had caught the attention of English National Opera.
 I went to see them knowing that they had already seen five other consultancies.
 I got on so well with ENO’s director of corporate affairs, Keith Cooper, that he sellected us to create their new identity before I’d left the meeting.
 For me, this was to become another of those projects of a lifetime.